stalincisco/docker-repo/Docker All Commands.md

     Ctrl + C (Exit docker)

     $ docker run -d redis ( start a new container with a command )
     $ docker ps

     $ docker stop 838186(container ID) ( stop the container )
     $ docker ps

     $ docker start 838186(container ID) ( start the container )
     $ docker ps

     $ docker ps -a ( lists all the container which are running and stopped containers)

     $ docker run redis:4.0  ( pulls image and start container )
     $ docker ps

     $ docker run -p6000:6379  ( -p bind the port of your host to the container)

     $ docker run -p6000:6379 redis
     $ docker ps

     $ docker run -p6000:6379 -d redis
     $ docker ps

     $ docker run -p6001:6379 -d redis:4.0   ( run in detach mode, with port happed to 6001)
     $ docker ps

-**#How to Run a container will a name change**
+## How to Run a container with a name change
     $ docker ps
     $ docker stop cfec85d7

     $ docker run -d -p6001:6379 --name redis-older redis:4.0
     $ docker ps

     (redis:4.0 image name will be changed to redis-older)

     $ docker run -d -p6000:6379 --name redis-latest redis
     $ docker ps

     (redis image name will be changed to redis-latest)

-If older version has some issue I can do
+if older version has some issue I can do
     $ docker logs redis-older

 To login to the terminal of a container and get log or troubleshoot, we can do
     $ docker exec -it Ce9032 /bin/bash
 root@Ce9032 :/data# ls
 root@Ce9032 :/data# pwd
 /data